Getting Started

 • SQL Server 2017+

-Before starting, please configure the database in the .env file and confirm the default configuration of config/database.go.
+Before you start, configure the database in .env and confirm the default configuration in config/database.go.

 Configuration